kyriekevin/data-juicer/README.md

-# Data Juicer
+# LLM Data Recipe

-Data Juicer is a project that collects and organizes open source data and refines it uniformly.
+LLM Data Recipe is a collection of data processing scripts for large language models.
+It provides a set of data processing methods for large language models, including data synthesis, data selection, and data conversion.

 ## Datasets